 What is it in sunscreen that makes the FDA take notice?
 If you remember from the last page, physical sunscreens often contain titanium dioxide or zinc oxide, which may block pores, irritate skin and increase oiliness.
 If you already have oily skin, this could be a nightmare for you.
 Ingredients in chemical sunscreens can also irritate skin in a number of ways, by causing dryness, swelling and redness, for example.
 People with sensitive skin need to be especially cautious about choosing sunscreen, and moisturizers with sunscreen may have the active ingredients combined in such a way that will irritate certain skin types.
 This can be a factor in why people will choose separate products [source: Begoun: Sunscreen].
 As a result, be sure to understand the active ingredients of the products you use and how they affect your skin.

-Learn more about sunscreen, moisturizers and other products to protect your skin by visiting the links on the next page.
+Learn more about sunscreen, moisturizers and other products to protect your skin by visiting the links below.